Notice-Green-GISD Board calls for Nov. Prop A election

 • The application must be submitted prior to the deadline.
 The completed form can be emailed to cawhitak@garlandisd.net.

-• The student may only attempt to accelerate two times for the same grade/subject before they no longer can test.
+• The student may only attempt to accelerate two times for the same grade/subject before they can no longer test.

 • A student’s placement in a new grade level will only occur at the start of the school year, no matter what time the test was taken.